MohamedEmary/graduation-project/discussion/first-term/documentation.md

 \pagebreak

+\begin{center}
+\section{\textit{Chapter Three: Cryptographic Algorithms}}
+\end{center}

+## Introduction

+This chapter provides an overview of the proposed polynomial roots based encryption algorithm.
+The chapter contains the encryption and decryption processes, the algorithm's steps, and the results of the algorithm's performance compared to AES.

-# Encryption Algorithm Steps
+## Polynomia Roots Based Encryption Algorithm Steps

-## Encryption Process
+### Encryption Process

 The algorithm encrypts plaintext message using a polynomial and root finding method to generate a ciphertext.
 The encryption process works as follows: